omarcino/Internet-Connectivity-Data-Analysis/README.md

 When looking at its layout.
 The point of using Lorem Ipsum is that it has a more-or-less normal distribution of letters, as opposed to using 'Content here, content here', making it look like readable English.
 Many desktop publishing

 ### Intall python3-venv
-`$ sudo apt-get install python3-venv`	// On Ubuntu.
-Only once
+`$ sudo apt-get install python3-venv`	// On Ubuntu
-`# zypper install python3-virtualenv` // On OpenSuse.
-Only once
+`# zypper install python3-virtualenv` // On OpenSuse

 ### Create the virtual environment
 `$ mkdir directory-name`